marcelsantana/marcelsantana/README.md

 <h2 align="center">Hello there!
 My name is Marcel Santana. 👋 </h2>
 <p align="center">I'm a Database Developer from Brazil, currently working at Oracle with focus on Oracle Retail Products.

-I love inovation, new techologies and create new things to add value for the people.
-Currently working on developing of applications and customer support based for Cloud Computing, Oracle Database with PL/SQL and technologies as: Java, Javascript, NextJS, Oracle Forms, Git, SOAP/REST APIs, Docker, Kubernetes and other.
+I am passionate about innovation, new technology, and adding value to people's lives.
+We are currently developing cloud-based applications and providing customer support based on Oracle Database with PL/SQL, Java, Javascript, NextJS, Oracle Forms, Git, SOAP/REST APIs, Docker, Kubernetes, etc..

-Of course, I am open to learn new tecnologies mainly with focus in back-end development. </p>
+The use of new technologies is of course open to me, especially in the context of back-end development. </p>

 <!--
 **marcelsantana/marcelsantana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.